 From time to time, PC Bank enters into interest rate forward agreements and interest rate swaps to management its interest rate exposures.
-In 2016, PC Bank entered into interest rate swaps to manage its interest rate exposures with maturity dates of August 2017 and February 2018 respectively.
-During Q1 2018, \$100MM interest rate swap matured.
-In Q4 2018, PC Bank entered into additional interest rate swaps to manage its interest rate exposures with maturity dates of December 2020.
-In 2018, PC Bank entered into bond forward agreements with various maturity dates up to December 2019 to hedge its exposure to interest rate changes prior to future debt issuance.
-During Q3 2018, as a result of the issuance of the Eagle 2018-1 senior and subordinated term notes, \$250 million bond forward agreements were settled.
+In Q4 2018, PC Bank entered into interest rate swaps to manage its interest rate exposures with maturity dates of December 2020.
+In Q4 2019, PC Bank entered into bond forward agreements with various maturity dates up to August 2020 to hedge its exposure to interest rate changes prior to future debt issuance.